McGill-NLP/weblinx/README.md

 </div>

 > [!IMPORTANT]
-> **WebLINX is now available as a benchmark through [BrowserGym](https://github.com/ServiceNow/BrowserGym), allowing you to access demonstration steps in the same way you would access a web agent environment like [WebArena](https://webarena.dev/) or [MiniWoB](https://miniwob.farama.org/index.html).
+> WebLINX is now available as a benchmark through [BrowserGym](https://github.com/ServiceNow/BrowserGym), allowing you to access demonstration steps in the same way you would access a web agent environment like [WebArena](https://webarena.dev/) or [MiniWoB](https://miniwob.farama.org/index.html).
 This also allows you to run agents from the [Agentlab](https://github.com/ServiceNow/AgentLab) library, including agents that achieve SOTA performance through Claude-3.5-Sonnet.
-To enable this integration, we are releasing the `weblinx-browsergym` extension for BrowserGym on PyPi, as well as a [new dataset derived from WebLINX on Huggingface](https://huggingface.co/datasets/McGill-NLP/weblinx-browsergym).**
+To enable this integration, we are releasing the `weblinx-browsergym` extension for BrowserGym on PyPi, as well as a [new dataset, WebLINX 1.1, derived from WebLINX on Huggingface](https://huggingface.co/datasets/McGill-NLP/weblinx-browsergym).
+In WebLINX 1.1, a small number of demonstrations were removed after processing, but no new demonstration was added.
+There are substantial changes to the steps being evaluated, with the inclusion of tab actions.
+Please report your results as "WebLINX-1.1", "WebLINX-BrowserGym" or "WebLINX-BG" in your work, to differentiate from the [initial release of weblinx (1.0)](https://huggingface.co/datasets/McGill-NLP/WebLINX/tree/v1.0).

 ## Intro